Published on

 Verify the installation

-Open Command Prompt or Powershell, run the following command:
+Open Command Prompt or Powershell, and run the following command:

 nvidia-smi